-To be eligible for a Windmill microloan you must:
+To be eligible for a Windmill microloan, you must:

 Loan applicants must have one of the immigration statuses listed above.
-Also please note that Windmill offers a Refugee Loan Program that is interest-free.

 Not have an undischarged bankruptcy.

 If you have filed for bankruptcy in Canada, your bankruptcy ends when it is discharged.
 This means that you are released from your legal obligation to repay the debts covered by your bankruptcy.
 We cannot consider your application if your bankruptcy is still active.
 If you have an active consumer proposal or are in a debt management program, you are eligible to apply for a Windmill loan once you can demonstrate at least 6 months of consistent payments on it, unless your debt management program has a clause that you cannot take on other debts while you are in their program.